MGXlab/Viromics2024/_episodes/02_introduction.md

 objectives:
   - Understand course scope and evaluation criteria
   - Start and plan an effective lab book
+  - login into Draco
 keypoints:
 ---

-## Introduction to the module
+## Introduction

 In this module you will learn how to analyse bacteriophage sequences with computational approaches.
-The theoretical part will be covered in the mornings and include a series of questions.
-Document the questions and answers in a lab book.
-These will also be considered in your final evaluation.
-The evaluation will be composed of:
+The theoretical part will be covered in the mornings and include discussions.
+Document any questions and discussion in your lab book.
+This will also be considered towards your final grade.

+The final evaluation will be comprised of:

-- Performance in the dry lab, lab journal (60%)
+- Performance in the dry lab (participation, questions, asking for help and helping others) + lab journal (60%)
-- Presentation of the final project (40%)
+- Presentation of a final project (40%)

 ## Lab Book